-Childcare is a notoriously sensitive area for employers, reflecting the significant changes to lifestyles and legislation in recent decades.
+The rules around employee childcare are notoriously sensitive area for employers.
+They have come to reflect the significant changes to lifestyles and legislation in recent decades.
 A lead consultant at HR and

-employment law consultancy, ELAS, discusses the range of childcare options available to both employers and employees
+employment law consultancy, ELAS, discusses the range of employee childcare options available to both employers and employees

 As of December 2015, the

 Office for National Statistics (ONS) revealed that women in the UK are giving birth to an average 1.9 children each, significantly higher than other advanced European economies.
-The figure rose by 12 per cent between 2003 and 2013, ranking the UK higher than all other European economies, except France and Ireland.
-As the majority of these children are in working households, employers in the UK, more than ever, need to be up to speed on the issues surrounding childcare.
+The figure rose by 12 per cent between 2003 and 2013.
+This put the UK higher than all other European economies, except France and Ireland.
+As the majority of these children are in working households, employers need to be aware issues surrounding employee childcare entitlement.

-If discussed at the interview stage, there are considerable risks for businesses if mistakes are made with how the subject is discussed and the kinds of questions that are asked.
-And, with current employees, it is very likely that at some point a staff member will approach management or HR and say, “I need to ask something – it’s about my kids…”
+If discussed at the interview stage, there are considerable risks for businesses.
+They occur with how the subject is discussed and the kinds of questions that are asked.
+Similarly, with current employees, it’s very likely that a staff member will approach management or HR and say, “I need to ask something – it’s about my kids…”

 Clarity and Legislation

-Emergency leave legislation covers situations where a carer has let down the employee, or if the child gets sent home from school.
-In this instance, parents have the right to a reasonable amount of unpaid leave to arrange alternative childcare – or cover it themselves as a last resort – however, this should be used in emergency situations only.
+Emergency leave legislation covers situations where a carer has let down the employee.
+It also covers if the child gets sent home from school.
+In these instances, parents have the right to a reasonable amount of unpaid leave to arrange alternative childcare or to cover it themselves as a last resort.
+However, this should be used in emergency situations only.